 Minnesota’s SF 277 “Direct primary care service agreements establishment” was introduced on 01/17/18 and immediately referred to the commerce and consumer protection finance and policy committee.
 It is scheduled to be discuss in a Committee on Commerce and Consumer Protection Finance and Policy on 03/12/2019 at 10:30 AM in Room 1100 Minnesota Senate Bldg.
 This well written legislation specifies that DPC agreements are not insurance and are not health plans.
 The language of the original draft bill is available here.

 New Hampshire will consider HB 508 “Relative to Direct Primary Care” to defined DPC as outside of insurance.
-There is a public hearing scheduled for 01/23/19.
+It is being considered by the Committee on Commerce and Consumer Affairs.
 The bill is well written and should receive our full support.

-Pennsylvania will be making a renewed effort (no public language available yet) at DPC Defining “not insurance” legislation.
+Pennsylvania might be making a renewed effort (no public language available yet) at DPC Defining “not insurance” legislation.

 Here are the PILOT PROGRAM efforts (Medicaid and state employees):

 Indiana has proposed SB 470 directing the state to attempt to obtain a federal Medicaid waiver to operate a DPC pilot program.
 The bill was assigned to the Committee on Health and Provider Services and has not received much attention.
 As readers will note from the quoted language below, there are some strings attached, and it appears that the payment comes from the state in a capitated manner to the practice rather than a voucher or reimbursement from the state to the patient.
 It will be important to avoid the old arranged marriage problem of prior capitated systems if this pilot moves forward.
 The state will also need to determine whether they will permit hybrid DPC practices to form and serve patients exclusively as part of this pilot if they were not otherwise already operating a DPC practice.
 I’ve use bold format to highlight much of the problematic language below.
-I fear that DPC physicians would not be quick to participate in this pilot due to its proposed terms.
+I expect that DPC physicians would not be quick to participate in this pilot due to its proposed terms.
 It looks more like a re-branded HMO than DPC.